MicrocontrollersDev/Alternatives/SkyblockExtras.md

     - [Example 6](https://i.imgur.com/rp1KVd5.png)
     - [Example 7](https://i.imgur.com/zXydj0j.png)
     - [Example 8](https://i.imgur.com/FkvZUbs.png)
-    - NOTE: Due to SBE's paywall and obfuscation we do not have access to the mod.
+    - NOTE: Due to SBE's paywall and obfuscation, we do not have access to the mod.
 Please open an issue or pull request if any of these features have been fixed.
 - [**Obfuscated**](https://i.imgur.com/r5RROwf.png)
     - Context: This means we can't read the code unless we spend hours deciphering it.
 This makes the mod very unsafe as it could be doing anything behind the user's back.
 It also spams the user's logs and is used to hide stolen code.
 - **Has very poor code**